Know Your Forms

 The Form I-94, “Arrival/Departure Record,” is a Department of Homeland Security (DHS) document issued to nonimmigrant aliens at the time of lawful entry the United States at an air or sea port of entry.
 The Form I-94 is evidence of a nonimmigrant’s term of admission and used to document legal status in the United States, including length of stay and departure.

 If you arrive at a U.S. port of entry without the required documents, a Customs and Border Protection officer may issue you this form.
 It allows you temporary admittance to the United States for 30 days.
 During that time you must send the required documents to the Student and Exchange Visitor Program (SEVP) Form I-515A processing team or depart the United States.
+You will work with your DSO in the International Student Services office to meet these requirements.

 This is very important: If you do not send the required documents to the SEVP Form I-515A processing team within 30 days, your nonimmigrant status will be terminated, and you must leave the United States immediately.

 Submit this form with U.S. Citizenship and Immigration Services (USCIS) to apply for employment authorization, such as optional practical training or off-campus employment.
 You can access and fill out this form here.
+Never begin any kind of employment without first checking with your DSO.

 When U.S. Citizenship and Immigration Services approves your Form I-765, you will receive a Form I-766, “Employment Authorization Document” (EAD) in the mail.
 This is your proof that you have authorization to work in the United States.
 You must carry this card with you when you travel.
 You may not begin to work until the date listed on your EAD; it also lists the date when your employment authorization ends.